MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml/uielement_keyboardacceleratorplacementtarget.md

 ## -property-value

-The control tooltip that displays the accelerator key combination.
+The control tooltip displays the accelerator key combination.

 ## -remarks

-Use the [KeyboardAcceleratorPlacementMode](uielement_keyboardacceleratorplacementmode.md) property to specify whether the control tooltip displays the key combination for it's associated keyboard accelerator.
+Use the [KeyboardAcceleratorPlacementMode](uielement_keyboardacceleratorplacementmode.md) property to specify whether the control tooltip displays the key combination for its associated keyboard accelerator.

 ## -examples